Waterfront Accommodation in Alert Bay, B.C. - home of the Orca

 Cedar log in construction, the Lodge was originally a church.
 This legacy is reflected in the high arched cedar beams that frame the expansive common room and the former pulpit which now serves as one of our ‘conversation nooks'.
-In the common room guests can peruse the library, relax by the woodstove and exchange stories with other guests.
+In the Great Room guests can peruse the library, relax by the woodstove and exchange stories with other guests.
+The Great Room is also the setting for our small Italian restaurant.
 Wireless internet is available without charge.
-The Village of Alert Bay is a ten minute walk away along the ocean road.

 Year round attractions unique to Alert Bay include the U'Mista Cultural Centre.
 Known for its potlatch collection, the Centre is a 20 minute walk away along the ocean road and is open Tuesday to Saturday, 9:00 am to 5:00 pm.
 About one kilometre inland lie the Ecological Gardens and Big Tree Trail - haunting and beautiful at any time year.
 A summary of local events is below.
 Or click here for a detailed list of events.

 Now book on-line and get confirmation sent directly to your email!